samlobel/AUTOMATIC_OPTIONS/info.md

 #### The Glue
 This still isn't related to the true value function.
 It's just a way to train a lot of these in succession.
 Has something like an array of (Energy, DQN) tuples.
 Can call a "train_next" function, that creates an energy function that's the negative-sum of all the other ones, then trains a DQN based on this, and then trains an energy-model based on the newly-trained model.

+___

+How do I use this to actually get better?
+I'm honestly not sure.
+How about I learn how to stand still...

+Or, how about I just learn how to maximize reward, that shouldn't be so hard.